PrajwalMReddy/Pulsar/src/codepulsar/README.md

 This holds code that isn't directly a part of the compilation pipeline but is nevertheless very important for the compiler.

 ## ast
 This holds all the Abstract Syntax Tree nodes that are used while parsing.
-Furthermore, there are two child directories: one for the expression nodes and one for the statement nodes.
+There are three child directories: one for the expression nodes, and two for the statement nodes.

+## variable
+This subdirectory holds all files required for handling variables, including functions, classes, and enums.

 ## primitive
-This package holds the code that is required for the built-in primitive types to work.
+This folder holds the code that is required for the built-in primitive types to work.

 ## analysis
 This holds all the classes that are used for the static analysis of the source code; for now this only includes the type checker and validator.